 Moreover, any negative or dark energies already attached to our potential partners enter into and attach to us the moment we engage in physical intimacy.
 Think of them as sexually transmitted dark attachments.

 Along with negative or dark energies, psychic or energetic parasites can also attach to us during sex.
 Any unseen energetic parasite that is currently feeding on our partner can easily move and attach to us—a new host—during physical intimacy.

 However, unlike negative energy that simply attaches itself and hovers over us like a dark cloud, energetic parasites feed on our energy.
 They literally drain us and leave us feeling fatigued, unmotivated and even depressed.
-As such, the potential for relapse to result here is very high.
+As such, the potential for a relapse to occur is very high.

 Though the concept of safe sex—along with anything else safe and not self-destructive—is one that typically bypasses us in active addiction, it is one that must surpass the physical.
 Practicing holistically safe sex—a practice in which we ensure we and our potential partner are physically, emotionally, psychologically and spiritually safe prior to engaging in sexual activity—is key to our holistic well-being and, therefore, successful recovery.

 That said, not “catching feels” is no protection against catching attachments—energetic cords, negative or dark energies or psychic or energetic parasites.
 If you’re going to have sex with someone, you’re going to catch attachments of some kind, even if they are merely energetic cords.
 So, the best protection is to choose a partner whose energy is holistically safe.
 And, truthfully, that will most likely require someone who is capable of vulnerability, emotionally intimacy and being spiritually open enough to comfortably “catch feels” prior to physical intimacy.

 After all, that’s a sign of self-love and holistic well-being—a true determinant of energetic safety.